Welcome to Belief in Action where faith meets compassion and transforms lives

 What we do

-• We deliver resources, and share skills and knowledge to increasingly sustainable projects run by trusted contacts, local churches and charities who are working in their own communities to break the cycle of poverty, alleviate suffering and engender a positive attitude towards disability.
+- We deliver resources, and share skills and knowledge to increasingly sustainable projects run by trusted contacts, local churches and charities who are working in their own communities to break the cycle of poverty, alleviate suffering and engender a positive attitude towards disability.

-• We facilitate a disability aid loan scheme, collecting equipment destined for landfill in the UK and transporting it to a local charity, Hope without Limits in Romania for distribution.
-Increasing numbers of people are being helped and enabled to live more fulfilling lives.
+We facilitate a disability aid loan scheme, collecting equipment destined for landfill in the UK and transporting it to a local charity, Hope without Limits in Romania for distribution.
+In much of Romania there is still a stigma attached to those who have a disability.
+They face inequality and discrimination in almost every aspect of their lives.
+Little has changed over the years and the need for basic healthcare, health education, therapy and medical care is huge.
+More and more people are being helped and enabled to live more fulfilling lives.

-• We facilitate groups of healthcare professional and other ‘enthusiastic’ volunteers on trips to Romania, where they spend time assisting people with disabilities, assessing individuals, and providing education and training in disability awareness for the volunteer Hope team (Hope without Limits).
+- We facilitate groups of healthcare professional and other ‘enthusiastic’ volunteers on trips to Romania, where they spend time assisting people with disabilities, assessing individuals, and providing education and training in disability awareness for the volunteer Hope team (Hope without Limits).
 There are also plenty of tasks to be done for willing volunteers with or without healthcare related skills.
 Further details can be found at the bottom of our website.

 Our faith